ComFreek/uniformal.github.io/doc/legal/foundation.md

 ### 1. Membership

 The SC keeps a membership roster.
 Any contributor to or user of the MMT ecosystem -- in the form of code or content -- can apply for membership.
 Membership applications are decided by the SC.
-Membership can be teriminated by the member's request to the SC or by decision by the SC.
+Membership can be terminated by the member's request to the SC or by decision by the SC.

+The SC maintains a mailing list of all members.

 The SC convenes a members' meeting (MM) at least annually.
-The MM may take place online using synchronous or asynchronous communciation.
+The MM should take the form of a retreat or workshop but may also take place online if expedient.

 The SC informs the MM and the MM advises the SC on all issues.